chrisparisi/scatterwave/README.md

 SCATTERWAVE

 My most ambitious project I ever undertook.
 Started off as a senior project that I attempted to turn into a full business.
+Scatterwave's mission was to provide a booking platform for bands and venues and then to promote them to people in the area as well as proividng music samples of the artists.

 I built the MVP using Ruby on Rails, before working with a team of other developers to get the project production ready.
 Suspended operations at the beginning of COVID-19.

+This project has a messaging service, a calender booking component, geolocation data to display locations of venues as well as ones that are in close proximity.

 # README